KQM-git/TCL/docs/evidence/characters/electro/razor.md

 **By:** EternalDream\#5503

 **Finding:**
-Razor retains his Electro aura from his Burst for a short time when switched off before burst ends \(around 2 seconds\).
+Razor retains his Electro aura from his Burst for a short time when switched off before Burst ends \(around 2 seconds\).
 When switched back to, the aura can still react with other self-inflicted auras such as Bennett Q or Diona E before it disappears.

 **Evidence:**

 * [YouTube](https://youtu.be/3503hisK3yA)

 **Significance:**
-Just something to keep in mind when switching off Razor before his burst fully ends, and back to him in a short timeframe when fighting in aura-applying areas that react with Electro, as switching back to Razor too quickly may apply overload/electro-charged/superconduct to him outside of his burst.
+Just something to keep in mind when switching off Razor before his Burst fully ends, and back to him in a short timeframe when fighting in aura-applying areas that react with Electro, as switching back to Razor too quickly may apply overload/electro-charged/superconduct to him outside of his Burst.

 ### How does Hitlag affect Razor’s Q?